Level/level-js/UPGRADING.md

 In `level-js`, iterators are powered by IndexedDB cursors.
 To fulfill [`abstract-leveldown`][abstract-leveldown] snapshot guarantees (reads not being affected by simultaneous writes) cursors are started immediately and continuously read from, filling an in-memory cache.

-Though `level-js` now passes the full [`abstract-leveldown`][abstract-leveldown] test suite, fulfulling the snapshot guarantee means a loss of backpressure.
+Though `level-js` now passes the full [`abstract-leveldown`][abstract-leveldown] test suite, fulfilling the snapshot guarantee means a loss of backpressure.
 Memory consumption might increase if an iterator is not consumed fast enough.
 A future release will have an option to favor backpressure over snapshot guarantees.

 ### Removed `raw` option